 January 2019 - Here we are today

 I now live and teach in beautiful Hamilton, Ontario.
 My fantastic teaching studio and the FULL VOICE MUSIC office is now located in Erskine Presbyterian church.
 (A beautiful church helping so many in our community) My talented husband, Shawn Trotter creates music for entrepreneurs and has a professional recording studio in our home and he is my personal recording engineer for the FULL VOICE podcasts (don't tell him I said that).
 He also makes an incredible latte and is an amazing DAD.
-Our son Noah is six years old.
-He just started piano (Pa-na-no) lessons and he is still dealing with the reality that you have to practice EVERY DAY (poor kid).
+Our son Noah is seven years old.
+He hated piano (Pa-na-no) lessons and he probably going to be a major league baseball player.

 When I am not teaching, I am interrogating, bribing, interviewing and probably annoying my talented and expert colleagues to bring you great teaching ideas.

-Here I am with Dr. Chris Foley (Noah's piano teacher) on the cover of the Ontario Registered Music Teacher Association Magazine.
+Here I am with Dr. Chris Foley (Noah's ex-piano teacher) on the cover of the Ontario Registered Music Teacher Association Magazine.
 We always get in trouble and we are no longer allowed to sit together at any meetings.